nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `DeleteDebtCommand` object will create a new `Person` object with identical fields from the `Person` object previously obtained except for a new `DebtList` that does not contain the previously obtained `Debt` objects to be removed.
 This new `Person` object replaces the original `Person` object in the `Model` component.

-The sequence diagram below details such behaviour of PayMeLah when a user enters `deletedebt 1 debt/2 3` to be executed.
+The following sequence diagram details such behaviour of PayMeLah when a user enters `deletedebt 1 debt/2 3` to be executed.

 <img src="images/DeleteDebtSequenceDiagram.png" width="1100" />

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteDebtCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 Consider an example of a valid `deletedebt` command `deletedebt 1 debt/2 3`.
-The new objects in the internal state after this example has been parsed, and after the constructed `DeleteDebtCommand` has been executed, is given by the object diagrams below.
+The new objects in the internal state after this example has been parsed, and after the constructed `DeleteDebtCommand` has been executed, is given by the following object diagrams.

 <img src="images/DeleteDebtObjectDiagram.png" width="450" />
 <img src="images/DeleteDebtAfterObjectDiagram.png" width="280" />